mimiyin/choreographic-interventions-s19/README.md

 ### Assignment: Study No. 1 Random Pathways
    * Choreograph a 15 - 180 second generative random pathway that contains 2 ideas.
 (You may either write your own code or use the interactive example.)
       * At least 1 parameter needs to change over time.
       * Work in pairs.
 You should each choreograph a pathway on your own and then come together to create your final choreography.
+Use the [Random Pathway with Controls](http://editor.p5js.org/embed/ByBuJtIEz) to explore ideas.
       * Think about the linear pathways that are baked into Random Pathways.
       * Discuss and **diagram** choreographic possibilities for how to interact with your pathway.
       * Post a link to the code you will demo with here: [Assignment Page](https://github.com/mimiyin/choreographic-interventions-s19/wiki/Assisgnments#week-2-random-pathways)